Types of Consumer and Community Involvement

 Specific questions relevant to the subject matter are discussed in an open and friendly environment.
 All comments are captured by a Scribe and used to develop a report from the Conversation.

-A Research Priority Mapping Workshop is designed to identify consumer and community members and other stakeholder's priorities for research in a particular area.
+A Research Priority Mapping Workshop is designed to identify consumers and community members and other stakeholder's priorities for research in a particular area.
 The process we use is based on a number of methods and involves surveying people and holding a consensus workshop to decide on the research priorities.